 Carmel Valley Middle School is a public middle school in San Diego.
-The principal of Carmel Valley Middle School is Laurie Francis, who can be contacted at email@example.com.
+The principal of Carmel Valley Middle School is Laurie Francis and can be contacted at email@example.com.
 1,440 students go to Carmel Valley Middle School and are mostly Hispanic; White, non-Hispanic; and Asian.
-4% of the Carmel Valley Middle School students have "limited English proficiency."
+4% of the Carmel Valley Middle School students are "limited in English proficiency."
 5% of the 1,440 students here have subsidized lunches.
 The ratio of students to teachers at Carmel Valley Middle School is 22:1.
 Notre Dame Academy is one of the nearest middle schools.

 - Computer arts

 - Cross country

 - Field hockey

 - P.E. classes

 |Native American or Native Alaskan||0.1%||0.3%|

 |Students eligible for free or reduced-price lunch program||5%||8%|